 - If the text “Website is vulnerable to clickjacking” appears on any web page and below it.
 You see the content of your sensitive page, the page is vulnerable to clickjacking.

-- If only the text “Website is vulnerable to clickjacking” appears on any web page, and you do not see the content of your sensitive page.
+- If only the text “Website is vulnerable to clickjacking” appears on any web page.
+You do not see the content of your sensitive page.
 The page is not vulnerable to the simplest form of clickjacking.

-However, additional testing is required to see which anti-clickjacking methods are used on the web pages and whether.
-They can be bypassed by attackers to clickjacking.
+However, additional testing requires to see which anti-clickjacking methods use on the web pages whether.
+They can bypass attackers for clickjacking.

-To find the point of clickjacking a site, the site will have to be compromised by WAF (Web Application Firewall) prevents.
-You need to make sure that your website resources are sending to the proper X-Frame-Options HTTP headers.
+To find the point of clickjacking a site, the site will have to compromise by WAF (Web Application Firewall) prevents.
+You need to make sure that your website resources are sent to the proper X-Frame-Options HTTP headers.
 Which would prevent some parts of your site from being framed on other pages or outside your domain.